 Raised on the Great Lakes, I was born with a passion for large bodies of water.
 While earning my B.S. in Biology at Grand Valley State University in Grand Rapids, MI, I gradually set my sights on the oceans.
 Trained in population ecology and genetics, I conducted a 4-year study tracking the historic distribution of the bold jumping spider, Phidippus audax, using mitochondrial haplotypes.
 While investigating the mechanisms driving these distributions, I found analogous examples of distribution shifts in marine species.
 I found myself preferentially reading marine literature rather than terrestrial literature and decided to pursue marine biology.
 My current research is focused on climate-related distribution shifts in marine fish.
 I use food web models to understand how climate-induced changes in migration phenology will affect the productivity and stability of marine ecosystems.

 Baoshan Chen, Research Associate (SBU)

 My research interests lie in solving fundamental questions related to regional and global biogeochemical cycles, including oceanic inorganic carbon cycling, eutrophication, ocean acidification, and hypoxia/anoxia, specifically with a focus on the anthropogenic perturbation, mechanisms controlling sources and sinks of CO2 in the oceans, and impacts of CO2 on marine ecosystems.
+I obtained my Ph.D. from the University of Georgia and conducted postdoctoral work at the University of Delaware.
+I have worked on systems in the Arctic, Chesapeake Bay, China and now I am focusing on the New York Bight.
 Chen Google Scholar Site

 Laura Gruenburg, Postdoctoral scholar (SBU)